lhnguyen102/cuTAGI/README.md

 * [Citation](#citation)

 ## What is cuTAGI ?
 cuTAGI is an open source Bayesian Neural Networks that is based on Tractable Approximate Gaussian Inference (TAGI) theory.
-Currently, cuTAGI includes different types of layers for neural networks such as Full-connected, convolutional, and transpose convolutional layers. cuTAGI performs different tasks such as supervised-learning (e.g. classification and regression), unsupervised-learning (e.g. autoencoder) and reinforcement learning.
+Currently, cuTAGI includes different types of layers for neural networks such as Full-connected, convolutional, and transpose convolutional layers. cuTAGI performs different tasks such as supervised-learning (e.g. classification and regression), unsupervised-learning (e.g. autoencoder), and reinforcement learning.

 ## Installation
 ### Ubuntu